4/15 TALK | American Christians and the Holy Land: Before, During and After Contemporary Pilgrimages to Israel/Palestine

 Since the 1950s, millions of U.S. Christians have traveled to the Holy Land to visit the places where Jesus lived and died.
 Why do these pilgrims choose to journey halfway around the world?
 How do they react to what they encounter, and how do they understand the trip upon return?

-Drawing on five years of ethnographic research with groups of pilgrims before, during, and after their trips, Dr. Hillary Kaell (Concordia University) frames the experience as both ordinary — tied to participants’ everyday role as “ritual specialists,” or religious practitioners — and extraordinary, since they travel far away from home, often for the first time.
+Drawing on five years of ethnographic research with groups of pilgrims before, during, and after their trips, Dr. Hillary Kaell (McGill University) frames the experience as both ordinary — tied to participants’ everyday role as “ritual specialists,” or religious practitioners — and extraordinary, since they travel far away from home, often for the first time.

 This talk will examine the kind of Christian education and personal experiences that compel individuals to take the trip, and cover a few key examples of what they find once they arrive.
 Taking the rare step of following pilgrims after they return home, the talk will also examine whether the trip makes an impact in Christians’ lives over a longer term.